1-volkswagen/Linux/README.md

 Linux Vcash Install Script :penguin:

-THIS IS A FORK FROM THE ORIGINAL SCRIPT BUILT BY A THIRD PARTY.

 ## Warning !
 Please backup your existing wallet files (~/.Vcash/data/ folder).
 I can't be responsible if you break something.